ekral/Utb.PizzaKiosk/README.md

 ---
 ## Acknowledgments

-While this assignment is the result of my learning and creative effort, I acknowledge that the GPT-3.5 language model developed by OpenAI's guidance has deepened my understanding of topics related to software requirements, UML diagrams, and project management.
+While this assignment is the result of my (Erik Král) learning and creative effort, I acknowledge that the GPT-3.5 language model developed by OpenAI's guidance has deepened my understanding of topics related to software requirements, UML diagrams, and project management.
+I also appreciate that the GPT-3.5 model has assisted me in improving English grammar and sentence structuring.